aryan-maurya239/aryan-maurya239/README.md

 - 💞️ I’m looking to collaborate on GitHub and linkedin
 - 📫 How to reach me: https://linktr.ee/aryanmaurya123
 - 😄 Pronouns: Aryan
-- ⚡ Fun fact: Python
+- ⚡ Fun fact: Java script

 <!---
 aryan-maurya239/aryan-maurya239 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.